PRL-PRG/evalr-experiment/README.md

 This will re-extract runnable code from packages (*package-runnable-code*), this time without any instrumentation and run it (*package-run*) so it can compute the tracer failure rate.

-It should take about 2 minutes and the results will be in `run/preprocess/package`:
+It should take about 2 minutes and the results will be in `run/preprocess/package`.
+The content should like like this:

 ```
 run/preprocess/package
 ├── corpus.fst
 ├── corpus.txt
-├── Ecano.fst
-├── E.fst
 ├── evals-static.csv
 ├── normalized-expressions.csv
 ├── run-log.csv